by Resource Associates @ grantwriters.net

 Just as recruiters go through multiple resumes for an open job position, grant proposal reviewers have a limited amount of time to sift through an enormous pile of applications.
 They must triage applications quickly to narrow down the pool of those most worthy of further consideration.
 Just as a poor resume will quickly be discarded, a poorly done grant proposal will as well.

 Great grant proposals stand out in clearly identifiable ways and almost always share common themes of careful attention to detail and strategic alignment of the requestor’s and grantor’s priorities and goals.
-Here are five factors that distinguish winning grant proposals from those that fail to secure funding:
+Here are five factors distinguishing winning grant proposals from those that fail to secure funding:

 1. They are meticulously thorough and address all the grantor’s requirements.